-Coastal Georgia has been directly impacted by major hurricanes over the past two years and it could happen again.
-That’s why health department officials encourage residents in Bryan, Camden, Chatham, Effingham, Glynn, Liberty, Long, and McIntosh counties who qualify to apply to the Functional, Access, and Medical Needs Registry.
+Hurricane season is upon us and experts are predicting that 2018 will be an active season.
+Coastal Georgia has been impacted by two major storms over the past two years and while we hope this year will be a quiet one along our coast, we have to be prepared – especially when it comes to vulnerable populations.
+That’s why health department officials encourage residents in Bryan, Camden, Chatham, Effingham, Glynn, Liberty, Long, and McIntosh counties who qualify to apply to the Hurricane Registry for those with functional, access, or medical needs.
 Residents should plan ahead and apply to be on the Registry BEFORE a storm is threatening our area.

 How to Apply